IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/exploring_an_ifc_model.rst

 with the wall type names of ``WT01``, ``WT02``, and ``WT03``, you should see three **IfcWallType** objects with those same names in the **Outliner**.

-You can click on these types to see more details about them in the **Object Properties** panel.
+You can click on these types to see more details about them in the **Properties** panel.

 .. image:: outliner-types.png

-When selecting an object, you can also see its construction type in **Object Properties** under the **IFC Construction Type** subpanel.
+When selecting an object, you can also see its construction type in **Object Information** under the **Type** subpanel.
 You can press the **Select Icon** to select all objects that are of the same **Construction Type**.
 You can use the hide and isolate hotkeys to quickly view them in the model.

 .. image:: properties-types.png